Ibrahim Njoya: Person and life

 Under the influence of a German missionary, Njoya converted to Christianity.
 He later created a new syncretistic religion based on Christianity and traditional Bamum religion before converting to Islam along with much of his court in 1916.
-He accepted the authority of the Sokoto Caliph, requesting the caliph send him an emir's flag and Muslim teachers.
+He accepted the authority of the Sokoto Caliph, requesting the caliph to send him an emir's flag and Muslim teachers.

 Rule

 Njoya's mother, Njapdunke, acted as regent until he reached majority.
 His official rule was further delayed because his father's head was held by an old adversary, the Nso people.
 (By tradition the head or skull of an ancestor is of ceremonial importance to the Bamum.)
 The Germans helped him in recovering the head and this, along with their allowing him relative independence, caused him to have generally good relations with them.

 German legal scholar Christian Bommarius has refuted the claim that Mfon Njoya betrayed Rudolph Manga Bell's resistance proposal against the Germans.
 This claim originated from German colonial officials who sought to incriminate Manga Bell for resisting their attempts to seize Duala land.